miadco/Hybrid-Identity-Enterprise-Administration/Phase 1 Step 1: Create the Windows Server 2022 VM (Domain Controller)/README.md

 ## 📌 Overview

-In this phase, we deploy a Windows Server 2022 virtual machine in Microsoft Azure, which will serve as our on-premises domain controller.
+In this phase, I deploy a Windows Server 2022 virtual machine in Microsoft Azure, which will serve as on-premises domain controller.
 This is the foundational step toward establishing a hybrid identity environment using Microsoft Entra ID.
 The VM will later be configured with Active Directory Domain Services (AD DS) and synced with the cloud using Azure AD Connect.

 ---